bsiever/pxt-morse/README.md

 Reset Timing of keying.
 May be needed if dot time is changed while in the midst of keying in a symbol.
 Resetting decoding may also be needed.

-# Identifying when individual symbols are keyed In
+# Identifying when individual symbols are Keyed In  #morse-onnewsymbol

 ```
 morse.onNewSymbol(handler: (symbol: string) => void)